Security

 The configuration:

-- redirects http traffic (port 80) to https (port 443)
+- redirects HTTP traffic (port 80) to HTTPS (port 443)

 # ...

-allowed-origin: https://rdepot.yourdomain.com # allow requests from https://rdepot.yourdomain.com
+allowed-origin: https://rdepot.yourdomain.com # only allow requests from https://rdepot.yourdomain.com

 server: